MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/basic-navigation.md

 Use Dynamics 365 App for Outlook to tap the power of your Dynamics 365 apps while you’re using Outlook on the desktop, web, or phone.
 When Dynamics 365 App for Outlook is installed, depending on which version of the app you have installed, you'll see a Dynamics 365 pane or window next to a selected Outlook email message, or when you're composing an email message or setting up a meeting or appointment.

-To access the Dynamis 365 pane, do the following:
+To access the Dynamics 365 pane, do the following:

 - On the Outlook desktop client, select **Dynamics 365**.